Ottawa County Juvenile and Probate Court Mission Statement

 JUDGE KATHLEEN L. GIESLER

 Parents who have shared parenting plans or custody orders should continue to follow those orders to the best of their ability and in the spirit intended.
 Parties should adhere to all holiday and spring break schedules as designated by their schools at the beginning of the school year regardless of recent changes.
 They should follow the regular parenting schedule during all other times unless their orders specifically address school closures.
 The parties should also communicate about the location, health, and welfare of the children each day, and should discuss travel plans and arrangements as required by their parenting plans or custody orders.
-While the Governor has called this an “extended” Spring Break, many children will be out of school because of the inability of the school to conduct business.

 In The News